Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - When the last asteroid is destroyed, game continues with an extra asteroid and increased speed in game.
 The gradual increased difficulty in the game will get the user excited.
 A visual reputation of the level they are on will give them bragging rights amoungst their friends!

+- As part of the UX, when the player loses a life, the life flashes a different colour (Cyan) and then disappears.

 ---

 # Design